GluuFederation/QA/casa.md

 **Important notes:**

-In general a default LDAP-based installation is OK for testing however trying with Couchbase should be done as well.
+In general a default LDAP-based installation is OK for testing however trying with Couchbase or another backend should be done as well.
 At least the following sections should be considered in this case:

 - [Enrollment](#enrollment)
 - [2fa authentication](#2fa-authentication)